japanoise/motherfucking.css/README.md

 This is a very minimal css file, used for my website.
 It works well for mobile and desktop.
 It's inspired by the motherfucking websites.

+For an actively maintained alternative that takes this idea to its logical conclusion, with more configurability and options, check out [oxalorg/sakura](https://github.com/oxalorg/sakura)

 ## Eink

 eink-kramdown.css provides a nice minimal theme for kramdown's highlighted code